MarikaKononen/FullStackOpen2019/README.md

 It's free and can be found from: https://fullstackopen.com/#course-contents

 Content of course:
-part0 : Basics of web applications
+part0 : Basics of web applications => done
-part1 : Basics of React
+part1 : Basics of React => ongoing
 part2 : Communication with server
 part3 : Programming of server by using Node.js - Express library
 part4 : Testing Express application, user management